Exodus 20, 17

 Something to think about

-According to Professor John Durham to covet is to “desire, yearn for, lust after something or someone, specifically for one’s own use or gratification”.
-Or as Queen express it in their song lyric, ‘I want it all!
+According to Professor John Durham to covet is to 'desire, yearn for, lust after something or someone, specifically for one’s own use or gratification'.
+Or as Queen express it in their song lyric: ‘I want it all!
 I want it all!
 I want it all!
 And I want it now.’

-Yet the truth is that covetousness can affect us all.
+Covetousness can affect us all.
 ‘From the moment we are born, our desires are being moulded by the world around us…’ writes J John, ‘We start to believe that the fulfilment of good desires is to be found in obtaining things.
 Covetousness promises contentment and fulfilment – but it is based on an illusion.’

-We not only covet material things but also other people’s relationships, reputation, success, acclaim, and lifestyles etc.
+We not only covet material things but also other people’s relationships, reputation, success, acclaim and lifestyles etc.